bibikalka1/HP_Z420_Z620_Z820_BOOTBLOCK2013_BIOS_mod/README.md

 **2. Obtaining full write access to the BIOS flash chip enabling both bootblock update in software, and custom BIOS loading.**

 Here, we use the MEBLAST glitch with J207 BIOS to trigger "MANAGEMENT PLATFORM (ME) IN MANUFACTURING MODE" operation, where we will have full write access to the flash chip.
 Updating ME to ME8 first is strongly recommended before doing Section 2, mostly so you do not have to worry about this later.
-You will also gain confidence with the approach.
+You will also gain confidence with the MEBLAST approach.

 Unpack bootblock extraction (B13VX20.bin) into your DOS USB IMET8 folder.
 Unpack J207 and J396 BIOS DOS update directories to the root of the USB drive, make sure you know which folder is which so you can navigate to them in DOS.
 Also unpack your desired BIOS mod file to IMET8 folder as well.